jni-rs/jni-rs/book/src/linking_and_dividing.md

 `JNIEnv` instances share the lifetime of the calling thread, which means you should avoid holding onto `JNIEnv` instances.
-Once the calling thread is deallocated, it the `JNIEnv` instance will no longer be valid.
+Once the calling thread is deallocated, the `JNIEnv` instance will no longer be valid.
 [JNI00]

 [JNI00]: https://docs.oracle.com/en/java/javase/11/docs/specs/jni/design.html